Ivsrk/Ivsrk/README.md

 <p>&nbsp;</p>

 ## 🗣 About Me 🗣
-I am a passionate software engineer with 1+ years of experience.
-I would love to explore new technologies and solving challenges.
-I enjoy working with python, Kubernates, AWS and other dev-ops tools.
+I am a Senior DevOps Engineer with 4.5+ years of experience in managing cloud-based technologies and implementing core DevOps concepts.
+I excel in designing, deploying, and maintaining robust DevOps solutions, ensuring scalability and reliability in cloud-based applications.
+My expertise includes containerization, Istio, database management, load balancing, and more.
 <p>&nbsp;</p>

 ## 📖 📚 Area of Expertise 📕 📗